-API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
-Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.
+API is the acronym for Application Programming Interface, a software intermediary that allows two applications to talk to each other.
+Each time you use an app like Facebook, send an instant message or check the weather on your phone, you’re using an API.

 Bubble.io has API Connectors that can assist you.

 And, you can customize how the plugin will be shown quite easily.

 The above tutorial shows an easy-to-follow video on how to connect APIs to Bubble.io